Grouping in Blazor Pivot Table

 }

 The Starting at and Ending at options allow users to define the date range for grouping headers.
-For example, if the “Date” field contains data from “01/01/2015” to “02/12/2018” and the user sets Starting at to “01/07/2015” and Ending at to “31/07/2017”, only records within this range will be grouped according to the selected settings.
+For example, if the “Date” field contains data from “01/01/2015” to “02/12/2018” and the user sets Starting at to “01/07/2015” and Ending at to “31/07/2017”, only records within this range are grouped according to the selected settings.
 Dates outside this range are labeled as Out of Range.

 Group Interval